 There was a teacher in SS1 and SS3.
 There wasn’t any in SS2.
 I decided to send someone from SS2 to buy me something downstairs.

-“Uncle, I saw in the stadium on yesterday,” one of the students said to me.
+“Uncle, I saw you in the stadium yesterday,” one of the students said to me.

-I looked at him with all the disinterestedness I could put on my face.
+I looked at him with all the disinterestedness I could put in my face.
 “What class do you have now?”
 I asked no one in particular.

 “CRS and Commerce.
 Our CRS teacher has Igbo Class in JS class.”

 That should be Mrs. Nwokeji.
 “What happened to the Commerce teacher?”

 “He is part-time.
 He would come later in the day.”

 There was a pause and it was a ripe opening for a gossipy line and I don’t like gossips that I cannot control, gossips that are too close for comfort.
 Time to leave.